beaver-lodge/beaver/README.md

 ### Beaver DSL as higher level AST for MLIR

 There should be a 1:1 mapping between Beaver SSA DSL to MLIR SSA.
-This enables the support parsing MLIR text format and dump it to Beaver DSL which is Elixir AST essentially.
+It is possible to do a roundtrip parsing MLIR text format and dump it to Beaver DSL which is Elixir AST essentially.
 This makes it possible to easily debug a piece of IR in a more programmable and readable way.

 In Beaver, working with MLIR should be in one format, no matter it is generating, transforming, debugging.